pema99/pema99.github.io/_posts/2025-05-09-mipmaps-too-much-detail.md

 title: On mipmap selection
 published: false
 ---
 In this post, I want to shed some light on something I've been wondering about for quite a while: How exactly are mipmap/LOD levels selected when sampling textures on the GPU?
-If you already know what mipmapping is, why we use it, and what pixel derivatives (`ddx()` / `ddy()`) are, you can skip to the section [[#Derivatives to mipmap levels]].
+If you already know what mipmapping is, why we use it, and what pixel derivatives (`ddx()` / `ddy()`) are, you can skip to the section [Derivatives to mipmap levels](#d).
 The post does, however, assume some knowledge of graphics programming.

 # Mipmapping primer